 2. Maneka Gandhi v.
 Union of India (1978)

 It starts with the socio-political situation of the country during and after the proclamation of emergency by the President in the year 1975.
-Consequently, the narrative shifts to Part III of the constitution which enshrines the fundamental rights.
+Consequently, the narrative shifts to Part III of the constitution which enshrines fundamental rights.

 3. Mohammed Khan v.
 Shah Bano Begum (1985)

-The author carefully evaluates the decision of the Supreme court in the particular case and the socio-religio-legal repercussions that followed.
+The author carefully evaluates the decision of the Supreme Court in the particular case and the socio-religious-legal repercussions that followed.
 The section starts with the story of how Shah Bano ended up filing a writ petition for the rightful maintenance claim under Section 125 of the CrPC.
 The author explains the concepts of the different personal laws prevailing in the country for different religions and the demand for the Uniform Civil Code that emerged as a result of the case.

 The section takes us through the concept of triple-talaq, iddat, mehr, enshrined in the Muslim Law.
 The case was ruled in favor of Shah Bano but was criticized by the Muslim religions group because of the all-Hindu Corum, the non-secular approach of the court, and the unduly critical sight to view the Muslim Laws.

-Subsequently, Mody mentions the positive changes which occurred after the Danial Latifi judgment which ruled in favour of the Muslim women and granted them the opportunity of filling applications both under the MWA and Section 125 of the CrPC.
+Subsequently, Mody mentions the positive changes which occurred after the Danial Latifi judgment which ruled in favour of Muslim women and granted them the opportunity of filling out applications both under the MWA and Section 125 of the CrPC.
 The section ends with how the judgment was responsible for striking a feminism and secularism debate in the country and the subsequent want of a civil code for the country which would include all the religious groups.